Embassy of Liberia, London

 The Embassy of Liberia in London is the diplomatic mission of Liberia in the United Kingdom.
 It is currently located next to the embassies of Mozambique and Croatia on Fitzroy Square.

-Liberia is currently represented in the UK by HE Gurly T. Gibson-Schwarz.
+Liberia is currently represented in the UK by H.E.
+Genevieve A. Kennedy.

 History

 Until 1986, the Embassy of Liberia was located at 21 Prince's Gate, and from 1986 until the 2000s, at 2 Pembridge Place in Notting Hill.

 In 2007, the UK government expelled two Liberian diplomats serving at the Embassy of Liberia in London.